 The fancier the models, the more you will spend on maintenance.
 If you can afford it, well and good; if you can’t, look for something that’s affordable.
-Guillotines for the home usually cost from R800.00 (incl Vat).
+Guillotines for the home usually cost from R1000-R2000.

-Commercial ones, on the other hand, start at a few hundred dollars and can go up to thousands.
-So, cone again, look at use, safety, and cost of maintenance to determine how much you really need to spend.To see our range of guillotines click here
+Commercial ones, on the other hand, start at a few thousand Rands and can go up to tens of thousands.
+So look at use, safety, and cost of maintenance to determine how much you really need to spend.To see our range of guillotines click here